-An electronic link for reordering test materials is provided for each assessment.
+Request for Additional Test Materials: An electronic link for reordering test materials is provided for each assessment.
 All requests for additional materials must be submitted by the date specified at the pre-administration workshop.
 Once requested materials are available for pick-up at the Brewer, an email indicating availability will be sent to the LSTC.
 Only the principal, LSTC, and SSTC may pick-up the requested materials from the Brewer.
 All reorders will have a secure method of packaging to ensure non-tampering during transport to schools.

 Storage of Secure Materials: As outlined in the Georgia Department of Education's GSAH, all test materials must be kept in a secure location.
-The recommendation is to use a vault or cabinet in a room that does not have a dropped ceiling that would allow access from adjoining rooms or hallways without entering through a secured door.
+All schools should have a secure room for testing materials that does not have a dropped ceiling which would allow access from adjoining rooms or hallways without entering through a secured door.
 Importantly, online testing tickets and used scratch paper are considered secure materials.